Netflix/metaflow-docs/docs/index.md

 import Description from "/src/components/Description";

-# Welcome to Metaflow for Python
+# Welcome to Metaflow

-<Description>Build and manage real-life data science projects with ease.</Description>
+Metaflow makes it easy to build and manage real-life data science projects.

----

 ## Introduction